 Under Massachusetts state law, families can recover the following forms of damages in wrongful death lawsuits:

 In some wrongful death cases, Massachusetts imposes a cap on the number of damages that a family can collect.
-In medical malpractice cases, families can only receive $500,000 in damages.
+Medical malpractice cases in Massachusetts impose a $500,000 cap in damages for families.
 In addition, courts only infrequently award punitive damages.

 Unlike many other states, Massachusetts does not allow families to collect damages for medical expenses related to the accident before the deceased passed away.
 However, some cases may be eligible for a survival action as well as the wrongful death claim.
 This action allows the family to collect compensation for losses suffered by the deceased, such as final medical costs.